alexpxcell/alexpxcell.github.io/README.md

 This is a Vue.js-based portfolio web application designed to showcase projects, skills, and personal information in a visually appealing format.

 ## Repository Structure
-This repository contains only the hosted files required to serve the web page.
-The actual source code, components, and development files are maintained in a separate private/public repository.
+This branch contains only the hosted files required to serve the web page.
+The actual source code, components, and development files are maintained in the gh-pages-Source branch

 ## Folder Structure
 ```